kata-containers/community/VMT/VMT.md

 For public reports, there is no need to directly subscribe anyone and patches can be submitted directly to the code review system instead as Pull Requests (PR).

-If project-side delays are encountered at this or any subsequent stage of the process, the VMT and other interested parties may reach out to all or any of the following [OpenStack Foundation](https://www.openstack.org/foundation/) members:
+If project-side delays are encountered at this or any subsequent stage of the process, the VMT and other interested parties may reach out to all or any of the following [Open Infrastructure Foundation](https://openinfra.dev/about/) members:

 - @ttx
 - @fungi